-Researchers at the MNI’s Open Drug Discovery Platform use patient samples to develop human-induced pluripotent stem cells (hiPSCs) that can then be genetically reprogrammed to become any cell in the human body, the most relevant in this case being motor neurons for ALS.
+Researchers at the MNI’s Early Drug Discovery Unit (EDDU) use patient samples to develop human-induced pluripotent stem cells (hiPSCs) that can then be genetically reprogrammed to become any cell in the human body, the most relevant in this case being motor neurons for ALS.
+EDDU is run by Edward Fon, Scientific Director at The Neuro, and Thomas Durcan, Associate Director of EDDU.
 Researchers will work with the Structural Genomics Consortium (SGC) and the Centre for Drug Research and Development (CDRD) to develop clinical assays from these cells that can be used to test potential drug therapies.

 Assays developed from patient samples have greater potential for success than traditional mouse models.
 Because of the differences in fundamental biology between humans and mice, it is often difficult to translate findings in mouse models to humans suffering from ALS.

-As part of the MNI’s Open Science Policy, results of this unique collaboration will be made available to all scientists around the world, to better increase the chances an assay will lead to drug development.
+As part of The Neuro's Open Science Policy, results of this unique collaboration will be made available to all scientists around the world, to better increase the chances an assay will lead to drug development.